 Free running* invites participants to use creativity, skill and strength to find new ways to navigate a landscape.
 It is fun, engaging and highly motivating for those who participate.
-It takes a space (urban or otherwise) and turns it on its head, drawing new functions from an existing, very fixed, form.
+It takes a space (urban or otherwise) and turns it on its head, drawing new function from an existing, very fixed, form.

-In much the same way, free learning aims to provide students with an intellectual landscape through which they can playfully discover their own path.
+In much the same way, Free Learning aims to provide students with an intellectual landscape through which they can playfully discover their own path.
 It promotes creativity, individuality, team work, freedom and taking responsibility.

 Tell Me More

-- Allowing Individuals and small ad hoc groups to chose their own path and pace through the units on offer.
+- Allowing individuals and small ad hoc groups to chose their own path and pace through the units on offer.

 - Providing a way for students to record which units they have chosen as they progress, and then to submit evidence (e.g. photos, work itself, text) for each unit.
 This can be done via our Free Learning Gibbon module, or some other method.